Are you a small business struggling to finance daily expenses?

 The express SBA loan is meant to be approved much faster than the other two.
 Its loan amount is up to $500,000, it’s guaranteed up to 50%, and takes under 36 hours to approve.

-CAPLines of Credit
+CAPLines Of Credit

 The CAPLines of Credit is meant to provide credit to short-term and seasonal businesses.
 The maximum amount is $5 million, it’s guaranteed up to 85%, and it takes up to 10 business days.

-The 504 loan is an SBA loan meant for purchasing fixed assets such as large equipment or real estate (land, facilities, etc.) It's not meant to be used as short-term working capital.
+Theis an SBA loan meant for purchasing fixed assets such as large equipment or real estate (land, facilities, etc.) It’s not meant to be used as short-term working capital.

 Loan amounts go up to $5.5 million, the term length can extend to 25 years, and interest rates vary.

-How to Get an SBA Working Capital Loan
+How To Get An SBA Working Capital Loan

 Before deciding on an SBA Working Capital Loan, it can be helpful to know a bit about the loan application process.
 This can generally be broken into five steps.